0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ---
-Description: Burp Suite is an integrated platform and graphical tool for **performing security testing of web applications**, it supports the entire testing process, from initial mapping and analysis of an application's attack surface, through to finding and exploiting security vulnerabilities.
+Description: "Burp Suite is an integrated platform and graphical tool for **performing security testing of web applications**, it supports the entire testing process, from initial mapping and analysis of an application's attack surface, through to finding and exploiting security vulnerabilities."
 URL: https://portswigger.net/burp
 ---